fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/transactions-by-account.md

 **Each of these amounts (Gross, Net, Tax) is shown in three currencies:::

 - **Original Currency**: The currency in which the transaction was originally recorded
-- **Account Currency**: The currency of the account (for revenue and expenses, this is the home currency)
+- **Account Currency**: The currency of the account (for revenue and expenses, this is the base currency)
 - **Base Currency**: Your company's base accounting currency

 1. **Balance**: Running balance of the account (if enabled)